infracloudio/kubernetes-101-workshop/content/deployment.md

 ```

-- Also you can rollback to a specific version by using `--to-revision`
+- Also you can rollback to a specific version by using `--to-revision` like following:
+$ kubectl rollout undo deployment.v1.apps/nginx-deployment --to-revision=2

 ## Scale a deployment